-Radio Commands band, mode, audio, RF, and operational settings Menu Access Commands menu entry names, parameters, and default values Display Commands panadapter, waterfall, and monitor configuration settings
+band, mode, audio, RF, and operational settings menu entry names, parameters, and default values panadapter, waterfall, and external monitor settings

 Within each group are SET and GET commands.
 Response commands (RESP) from the K4 occur in reply to GETs, and can also be generated automatically following control changes at the radio.
 Responses use the same format as SET commands.